 Managed by each relevant state Department of Health (DOH).
 Includes fellowship from RACGP or ACRRM.
+Note: ACRRM and RACGP are the two colleges you can train with.
+You can train to a college endpoint and not be on a Rural Generalist pathway.

 Rural general practitioners provide comprehensive and continuing medical and health care to individuals, families and the broader community in a rural and/or remote setting.
 Rural generalists undertake a GP fellowship as part of their training program.